 Long-term Care Quality

-We also awarded this facility a grade of A- for our long-term care grade.
-Nursing homes that excel in this category tend to provide residents with more supervision and stay on top of routine medical care.
-On top of looking at the quantity of care provided by aids and other staff, we looked at the percentage of residents vaccinated for pneumonia.
-This nursing home provided the vaccine to 100 percent of its patients, which is what we like to see.
-Pneumonia sadly is often a deadly ailment for nursing home patients so we like it when a facility does not take any chances.
-Finally, this nursing home was able to limit hospitalizations.
-In fact, it had only 0.01 hospitalizations per one thousand long-term resident days, which is an impressively low number.
+On top of receiving a great overall grade, this nursing home also earned an excellent long-term care score, with a grade of A. Nursing homes that receive this type of grade in this category tend to provide consistent 24/7 care to ensure residents are well cared for.
+On top of looking at the volume of care provided by nurses aids and other staff, we looked at the number of residents vaccinated against pneumonia.
+This facility gave the vaccine to 98.7013 percent of its patients, which is what we like to see.
+Pneumonia is often a dangerous illness for nursing home patients so we like it when a nursing home does not roll the dice on this issue.
+Clearly, this facility is doing something right in this area as it also excelled at keeping its patients out of the hospital.
+It had only 0.02 hospitalizations per one thousand long-term resident days, which is an impressively low number.

 Does this page answer your questions about Emanuel County Nursing Home?